Understanding the vocabulary used in the financial statements will help you to understand the report and figures presented in your company accounts.

 Below are frequently used vocabulary you see in your financial statements and company accounts.

-Basically, Accounts are normally consists of profit and loss account, balance sheet, notes to financial statements and directors report.
+Basically, Accounts normally consist of profit and loss account, balance sheet notes to financial statements and directors report.
 For companies registered in the United Kingdom, your company accounts must comply with the Companies Act 2006.

 Generally, asset is anything that a business owns.
 This includes buildings, cash, furniture, and equipment.
 Ordinarily, tangible assets are subject to depreciation or revaluation.
 Furthermore, tangible assets are entitled to claim capital allowances in your company tax return.